UoB-COMSM0166/2025-group-19/assignments/Week10/Readme.md

         <td>Inclusiveness</td>
         <td>
             a.
 Offers multiple difficulty levels to accommodate players of all skill levels.<br>
             b.
-Designed to be accessible to color-blind players by using distinct images instead of color-coded elements.
+Designed to be accessible for colour-blind players by using distinct images instead of colour-coded elements.
         </td>
     </tr>
     <tr>